tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

   directly to fail when parsing the `JSON` data.
 Who cares when code is imperative anyway?

+- Imperative has more **whitespaces** like `await fetch(path).then(...)` which makes the code **less cohesive**.
+Whitespaces are a horrible design, imagine file names with capital and whitespaces, it yields many bugs and workarounds, and by fragmenting our code in this case it makes it worse to build **a fluent DSL**.
+You'd likely chain other `then`s so using a mix is a heterogeneous approach again.

 Also, notice how throwing from a `try`-`catch` block **is an antipattern** as it becomes a `goto`[^2][^3].